-A Statement from Hill Country Therapy
+No Place for Hate—A Statement from Hill Country Therapy

 Governor Greg Abbott’s interpretation of the law believes that nondiscrimination language is not protected under state law.
-This is an infringement as mental health professionals have a duty to care that must transcend our personal belief systems.
+This is an infringement as mental health professionals have a duty to care that must transcend our belief systems.
 This ruling serves only to create barriers to treatment, foster discrimination, and risk vulnerable populations of people to higher rates of substance use and suicidality.
-When there is barrier to one vulnerable group, there is barrier to the care of all groups.
+When there is a barrier to one vulnerable group, there is a barrier to the care of all groups.